-In this section, the new expansion of Theorem \ref{th-airyseries} is analyzed numerically for $\{z=x + i y: -10\le x \le 10, -10\le y \le 10\}$.
+In this section, the new expansions of Theorem \ref{th-airyseries} are analyzed numerically for $\{z=x + i y: -10\le x \le 10, -10\le y \le 10\}$.
 This domain contains both the unit circle, where the Maclaurin series is expected to perform best, and large enough values of $|z|$ where the asymptotic series is applicable.
-The series of the new expansion are truncated at $n=500$ and the results are compared to the MacLaurin expansion, for the same truncation of 500 terms, and to the classical asymptotic series, which is truncated when the error given by the first neglected term starts rising.
+The series of the new expansion are truncated when the difference between two consecutive terms is less than the machine epsilon, which, for the double precision floating-point format in use, is of $2^{-53}$.

 The accuracy of any expansion method truncated at $n=N$ with respect to the benchmark is defined as